-Generally, the bill is comprised of Three Main Parts:
+Generally, the Act itself is comprised of Three Main Parts:

-- Part 1: Amendments to the definition of "chronic pain clinics" and changes to the registration process for office-based medication assisted treatment programs (Pages 2-19 of the final Enrolled version of the bill); - Part 2: Limitations to prescribing opioids by healthcare practitioners and the steps necessary for prescribing subsequent prescriptions.
-This section also includes language pertaining to the development of a new Narcotics Contract executed by the prescribing practitioner.
+- Part 1: Amendments to the definition of "chronic pain clinics" and changes to the registration process for office-based medication assisted treatment programs (Pages 2-19 of the final Enrolled version of SB 273 passed during the 2018 Regular Session); - Part 2: Limitations to prescribing opioids by healthcare practitioners and the steps necessary for prescribing subsequent prescriptions.
+This section also includes language pertaining to the development of a Narcotics Contract executed by the prescribing practitioner.
 This section of the bill is the most substantial and is the primary focus of this Implementation Guide.
-(Pages 20-27 of the final Enrolled version of the bill); and - Part 3: Changes to various Chapter 30 Health Boards and their required activities resulting from the passage of the bill, including the WV Board of Medicine.
-(Pages 27-73 of the final Enrolled version of the bill).
+(Pages 20-27 of the final Enrolled version of SB 273 passed during the 2018 Regular Session); and

+• Part 3: Changes to various Chapter 30 Health Boards and their required activities resulting from the passage of the bill, including the WV Board of Medicine.
+(Pages 27-73 of the final Enrolled version of SB 273 passed during the 2018 Regular Session);